 Uptown Threads initially opened its doors in September 2023, and has seen a slow, consistent growth in sales since then.
 At Uptown Threads, buyers will be able to find both upcycled clothing and home textiles readily available for purchase.

-The bustling new store is open 11 a.m. to 4 p.m.
+The bustling new store is open from noon to 8 p.m.
 Tuesday through Thursday.
-Though the store is closed on weekends, that has not stopped a plethora of buyers from strolling through the shop.
+The store is only open over the weekend on Saturday from 10 a.m. to 5 p.m., but that has not stopped a plethora of buyers from strolling through the shop

 Shopping at thrift stores, or “thrifting” is a huge part of fashion for many.
 First-year fashion student Lexie Newman said that thrifting “allows you to have unique pieces that nobody else has.”
 Not only is thrifting a sustainable alternative to fast fashion, but it also allows you to show individuality and explore interesting new looks.

-Though there are many well-sourced thrift stores in Oxford, Thread Up Oxford stands out among its many competitors as it accepts almost everything that is donated and works to repurpose every textile that they obtain.
+Though there are many well-sourced thrift stores in Oxford, Thread Up Oxford stands out among its many competitors as it accepts almost everything that is donated and works to repurpose every material they obtain.